transport-data/portal/frontend/md/faq/question10_submit-data.md

 category: submitting_data
 ---

-This question is answered with the authorizations granted to users in different roles are adapted from the official CKAN documentation.
+This question is answered by the role-based authorization system, which grant different permissions to users in different roles.

 It is only permitted to users with Editor or Admin roles to submit data.
-For further information, please visit the Organisations section of this site.
+For further information, please visit the Organisations section of this site or visit the [official CKAN documentation](https://docs.ckan.org/en/2.11/user-guide.html#managing-an-organization).